khadizajarin/event-management-react/README.md

 Creating a social event management website with the mentioned features involves a combination of front-end and back-end development, as well as user authentication.

+The Website can be accessed here : https://starlit-narwhal-c16877.netlify.app/

 Here's a high-level overview of the steps one can take to implement these features:

 1. Front-End Structure:
    - Design the home page with a navigation bar, banner/slider, services section, and footer.
 Implement active routes on the navigation bar to highlight the current page.